suixinsuo/olympus-protocol/docs/GettingStarted.md

   private returns(bool success);
 ```

-If for whatever reason, the fund manager decides not to continue with this fund anymore, the manager can choose to close the fund, after which it will start the closing procedures (sell all the underlying tokens so that the investors can redeem their belongings back in Ether).
+If the fund manager decides to stop managing his fund, he/she can choose to close the fund, which will trigger the closing procedures (sell all of the tokens in the fund so that the investors can redeem their investment back in Ether).

 ``` {.sourceCode .javascript}
 function changeStatus(DerivativeStatus _status)